Georgia Nursing Home Wrongful Death FAQs

 Have you lost a loved one in a nursing home?
 Are there mysterious circumstances surrounding the death?
 Are administrators giving you the runaround?
 Do you feel like you owe it to your relative to get justice?

 When you’ve got questions, we’ve got answers at Murphy Law Firm.
 We are experienced in negotiating these types of wrongful death cases.
 Our goal is two-fold: getting you compensated for your loss and bringing awareness to a problem.

 Who Can File a Nursing Home Wrongful Death Lawsuit in Georgia?

 In Georgia, a nursing home wrongful death lawsuit can be filed by the deceased’s family members.
 A separate claim for financial losses and pain and suffering can be filed by a personal representative of the deceased’s estate.

 The personal representative is typically the executor or administrator of the estate.
-In some cases, a surviving spouse, child or parent may be able to file the lawsuit.
+In some cases, a surviving spouse, child, or parent may be able to file a lawsuit.

 These types of claims can become super tricky.
 Having legal representation can give you much-needed mental relief.
 You’re also going to stand a much better chance of getting a substantial settlement.